-She currently serves as the ATA’s member outreach manager, and plays a crucial role in several ATA initiatives, including the Archery Park Guide, Retail Growth Initiative and Archery Equipment Development Program.
+She currently serves as the ATA’s manager of range and retail programs, and plays a crucial role in several ATA initiatives, including the Archery Park Guide, Retail Growth Initiative and Archery Equipment Development Program.
 She’s also a presenter at the Trade Show Academy Seminars.

 Nicole is involved in the equipment-testing aspects of the Archery Equipment Development Program.
 She recruits new field-testers, interviews them, organizes equipment to be tested, monitors the testing process and compiles product feedback.
 She’s also the main contact person for the Archery Park Guide, which helps cities, counties and states develop safe, accessible archery facilities in communities.
 In addition, she tracks the progress of retailers trained in the Retail Growth Initiative, and helps them develop websites and digital assets.

 Along with the ATA’s Kurt Smith, Nicole serves as a liaison to the ATA’s Retail Council.
 She organizes meeting logistics, takes notes and updates Council members.

 Nicole also facilitates communications between the industry and retailers who participate in the ATA’s Explore Archery, Explore Bowhunting and Explore Bowfishing programs.
 Her efforts helped the ATA develop the goals, mission and implementation strategies for Explore Bowfishing, which launched in October 2016.

 “I’m excited to see where these programs take us, and how they will shape archery’s future,” Nicole said.